 - For the technical details, it involved a use-after-free error in a timer instance.
 I had thought that the issue was a race with a timer being concurrently freed and used, as the bug report suggested.
 Takashi Iwai then came in with (in my opinion) an absolutely brilliant observation that the issue was the result of concurrent assignments of timers, and the memory corruption was a result of being unable to clean up overwritten timers.

 - I actually broke Linux much earlier than that, but it was, remarkably quickly, caught and reverted before I even knew about it (the revert patch even went into the same series when backported to Linux stable).
-And yes, we did eventually unravel the issue and merge it into mainline.
+And yes, we did eventually unravel the issue, and the fix was merged into mainline.

 I think.
 It’s still going through review, but I’ve tested it.
 And most importantly, the revelation of the root cause came to me at 2 am, and I’m wildly confident of middle-of-the-night epiphanies.
 Because if I didn’t believe in them, I couldn’t justify staying up so late*.